mentum/lambdaws/README.md

 This is not the recommended way of working with Lambdaws and should only be used for testing purposes.
 Modules should be used whenever possible.

+Please note that `λ` is used here only for shortening the code and for clarity.

 ```js
 var λ = require('lambdaws').create;